kesamercy/concert-seat-assignment/README.md

 The program was built with PHP as the backend and HTML/CSS for the front-end.

 ## Instructions for deploying and executing the tests

-Prerequisites:
+## Prerequisites:

-### Remote Server Access
+#### Remote Server Access
 1. With access to a remote server, clone the git repository into a directory of your choice on the server.
 2. Navigate to that directory and then go to concert-seat-assignment/src/index.php to access the home-page of the application and begin a walkthrough as a user.

-### Local Server Access
+#### Local Server Access
-1. Set up Xampp local server https://www.ionos.com/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/
+1. Set up [Xampp local server] (https://www.ionos.com/digitalguide/server/tools/)xampp-tutorial-create-your-own-local-test-server/
 2. Clone the repository into htdocs folder found in the Xampp server directory.
-3. In your browser navigate to localhost http://localhost/concert-seat-assignment/src/ to find the home page of the application and begin a walkthrough as a user.
+3. In your browser navigate to localhost ```http://localhost/concert-seat-assignment/src/``` to find the home page of the application and begin a walkthrough as a user.

-Executing Tests
+## Executing Tests
 1. To run the tests, the project will need to be cloned onto your local server and using the terminal, navigate to the directory of the project: yourpath/htdocs/concert-seat-assignment/src/

-2. run the command PHP vendor/bin/codecept run --steps to execute the tests.
+2. run the command ```php vendor/bin/codecept run --steps``` to execute the tests.

 # Design Overview